gabekramirez/Game-Dev-Club-Club-Bot/README.md

 git commit -m "your message"
 git push origin your-branch-name
 ```

+DO NOT PUSH ANY PRIVATE INFORMATION TO YOUR BRANCH FOR ALL TO SEE!!!

+NOTE THAT .dev.vars IS NOT INCLUDED WHEN YOU PUSH BECAUSE IT IS LISTED IN [.gitignore](/.gitignore)

 To update with other people's changes on your branch:
 ```shell